 In a 2020 poll of more than 120 respondents, greater than 80% said they are more likely to donate to a charity that can prove its impact.
 We also know from our experience working with the sector, that funders particularly Government are starting to mandate outcome reporting as part of their funding requirement.

 Evidence-based funding is gaining fast momentum and organisations who are unable to demonstrate robust evidence of their program’s outcomes could be left behind.

 Standardised metrics are typically designed by experts or research-based institutions, backed by a rigorous methodology and validity.
 Using metrics such as these will give you the assurance that the data you collect provides a reliable evidence-base for internal (e.g., making critical decisions around resource allocation, strategy etc) and external (e.g., securing funding, gaining the trust of your donors, beneficiaries etc) uses.

 Creating bespoke metrics restrict you from comparing your program’s outcomes against other similar programs and activities within your sector.

 On the other hand, using standardised metrics enable you to perform benchmarking.

-There will be less friction in enlisting the support and buy-in of your staff into outcomes measurement, if you can assure them that the process is simple and adds little to their workload.
+There will be less friction in enlisting the support and buy-in of your staff into outcomes measurement, if you can assure them that the process is simple and adds little to their existing workload.

-Using already existing metrics simplifies the process of setting up a measurement project, and it demystifies the perception that you have to be a researcher or a data scientist in order to create and implement your own measurement project.
+Using already existing metrics simplifies the process of setting up a measurement project, and it demystifies the perception that you have to be a researcher or a data scientist in order to create your own measurement project.